pippinbarr/v-r-5/process/to-do.md

 - **This worked out surprisingly well.** ~~Try out a baked area light (as the only baked light in the game), make sure to check build size even if it works~~
 - **I don't think this is actually useful because the sun moves, so baking stuff will just... well there's nothing to bake, right?** ~~Try out the entire world being static with mixed lighting and baked global (check build size and appealingness)~~
 - ~~Fix up my lightswitch to switch materials as well~~

-- Why is the floor well lit when there are no lights on and the walls are dark?
+- **I have made progress on this (notably the associated color of the albedo for the concrete texture, but it's still not perfect.
+Wondering about some guiding lighting lighting in the hallway to help people in and out if I choose to make it ultra drak** ~~Why is the floor well lit when there are no lights on and the walls are dark?~~

 ## Other scripty tech